 Think about your (primary) target group and recall their "job(s) to get done".

 Collect a bunch of actual or potential competitors.
 Remember to think broad at this stage and also include non-industry sector competitors.
+You can use the Competitor Sheet template (see downloads below) to document your initial competitor research.

 Group them in the "Market Players" section based on how well their offering fits your primary target group's "job(s) to get done".